U.S. Higher Education Opportunity Act (HEOA)

 Refund Policy, Requirements for Withdrawal, & Return of Financial Aid

 IWP makes Textbook Information available to students through course syllabi and the online bookstore sixty days prior to the start of classes.
-The online bookstore is described in the Catalog and Student Handbook and can also be found online at this link.
+The online bookstore is described in the Catalog and Student Handbook and can also be found in our online bookstore.

 The Catalog and Student Handbook contains information about The Institute of World Politics’ academic programs, including current programs, facilities, and faculty in accordance with the HEOA.
-Most of this information can also be found on the IWP website, www.iwp.edu/programs.
+Most of this information can also be found on the IWP Programs Page.

 Transfer of Credit Policies